Dwarka: Nagesvara Jyotirlinga

-Ancient Shiva temple, Nagesvara Jyortirlinga, one of the 12 Jyotirlingas and only 16 Km from Dwarkadhish Temple.
+Ancient Shiva temple, Nagesvara Jyortirlinga, one of the 12 Jyotirlingas and only 16 km from Dwarkadhish Temple.

 Lighthouse and lake

-There is a lighthouse at the Dwarka Point on the Dwarka peninsula, which provides a panoramic view of the city.
+There is a lighthouse at the Dwarka Point on the Dwarka peninsula, which provides a panoramic view of the town.
 It is a fixed light situated 70 ft above the sea level, and the light is visible over a distance of 10 mi.
 The lighthouse tower is 40 ft in height and is 117 yard away from the high water level in the sea.
 The radio beacon provided on this lighthouse tower is powered by a solar photovoltaic module.

-There is a lake or tank called Gopi Talab in the western part of the city.
+There is a lake or tank called Gopi Talab in the western part of Dwarka.

 A similar lake known for Gopi Chandan, meaning "sandal paste from Gopi", is situated in Bet Dwarka; this mud is found in the bed of the lake.
 This fragrant mud is applied as a sanctity symbol by devout Hindus on their forehead.

 Bet Dwarka

 Bet Dwarka, an island in the Arabian sea off the coast of Dwarka.
 Considered the original residence of Krishna, Bet Dwarka was the old port during the ancient times of Krishna before the Okha port was developed in Dwarka.
 The temple built here is credited to the religious Guru Vallabhacharya of the "Pushtimarg Sampradaya".
 Rice is the traditional offering here to the deity as it is believed that Sudama offered rice to his childhood friend Krishna.
 There are also smaller shrines on Bet Dwarka which are dedicated to Shiva, Vishnu, Hanuman and Devi.
 According to a legend, Vishnu killed the demon Shankhasura on this island.
 There are temples of Vishnu in the incarnation of matsya, or fish.
 Other shrines here are of Rukmini, Trivikrama, Devaki, Radha, Lakshmi, Satyabhama, Jambavati, Lakshmi Narayan, and many other gods.
+Sudarshan Setu, a bridge connecting the land to Bet Dwarka, facilitates access to the island.

-Hanuman Dandi temple is another notable temple located in Bet Dwarka, 6 km away from Dhwarkadhish Temple, Bet Dwarka.
+Hanuman Dandi temple is another notable temple located in Bet Dwarka, 6 km away from Dwarkadhish Temple, Bet Dwarka.
 The temple is deified with many images of Hanuman and his son Makardhwaja.
 The legend associated with the birth of a son to Hanuman, who is considered celibate, is that the sweat of Hanuman was consumed by a crocodile which then gave birth to a son named Makardhwaja.
 The Jethwa Rajput clan of Kshatriyas claim their descent from Makardhwaja.

-Nageshvara Jyotirlinga Mandir is a temple dedicated to Shiva, and one of the twelve Jyotirlingas (meaning radiant sign of The Almighty) is deified here in a subterranean cell.
+Nageshvara Jyotirlinga Mandir is a temple dedicated to Shiva, and one of the twelve Jyotirlingas (meaning “pillars of light") is deified here in a subterranean cell.